Barranquilla: 20th century

-In an era of significant progress for the city, the first private commercial radio station was founded in the country, the first station being the state HJN Colombia Bogotá.
-Elías Pellet Buitrago started commercial radio in Colombia with the first issue of La Voz de Barranquilla on December 8, 1929.
+In an era of significant progress for the city, the first private commercial radio station was founded in the country, the first station being the state HJN Colombia Bogotá.Elías Pellet Buitrago, grandson of the first U.S. consul in Barranquilla, had studied electrical engineering at a North American university.
+On December 8, 1929, he launched commercial radio in Colombia with the first broadcast of La Voz de Barranquilla, transmitting from his home with a homemade transmitter.
+Elías Pellet Buitrago, grandson of the first U.S. consul in Barranquilla, had studied electrical engineering at a North American university.
+On December 8, 1929, he launched commercial radio in Colombia with the inaugural broadcast of La Voz de Barranquilla, transmitting from his home.
+The programme included a Bach aria performed by Guido Perla on the violoncello, with Emirto de Lima on the piano; other classical works performed by the studio orchestra conducted by de Lima; a pasillo by Carlos Zagarra, director of Jazz Band Colombia; and a lecture on sports in Colombia.
+In 1934, a technician from Barranquilla and a Venezuelan poet founded Emisora Atlántico with the support of Miguel Ángel Blanco Solís, the Costa Rican consul, who owned a pharmaceutical laboratory in the city.
+The radio station hosted performances by the Orquesta Sosa in its radio theatre and, from 1940 onwards, supported the Emisora Atlántico Jazz Band.
+In 1946, Emigdio Velasco, the Venezuelan consul and local agent for RCA Victor and Kodak, founded La Voz de la Víctor.
+Following Pellet's premature death in 1939, Velasco also purchased La Voz de Barranquilla and merged the two stations to form Emisoras Unidas.
+Also in 1936, as well, the italian businessman Clemente Vasallo Manfroni and his son, who had some technical expertice, founded La Voz de la Patria.

 On April 10, 1931, in a mutiny against hunger and unemployment, the people of Barranquilla destroyed the Theatre Columbia.
 On August 16, 1933, the Senate approved the contract for Bocas de Ceniza and work was completed in 1936 with President Alfonso Lopez inaugurating the Maritime Terminal Barranquilla.
 In 1935, the construction of a municipal football stadium enabled hosting of the National Game III.

 From the 1960s until the early 1980s, the city plunged into an economic decline, largely due to the failure of the political class as well as the collapse of major sectors of industrial activity.
 In 1958, the government created the first zone of Colombia in Barranquilla.
 The city's expansion to reach neighboring towns led to the creation of the Metropolitan Area of Barranquilla in 1981.
 On August 18, 1993, the Congress of Colombia, through Legislative Act Number August 1, 17, 1993, conferred to Barranquilla the category of "Special District, Industrial and Port".